smartypantsali/PaymentGateway/README.md

 - Use a logging tool like "Seq"
 - Application metrics
 - Encryption
-- Endpoints to be configured and access via folder structure
+- Endpoints to be configured and accessed via folder structure
 - Create script to execute and cache config values

 ## There are things to keep in mind, as it will be useful to be aware of: